DanCarl857/MobileMoneyTool/README.md

 * Change into the front end directory: *cd frontend-app*
 * Run the following: `npm install` && `bower install`
 * Then run: `grunt serve`

+## Note: Configuring the application to use your API can be found: *https://mifosforge.jira.com/wiki/display/docs/Mobile+Money+Tool*

 ## Mobile Money Engine